Rays clinch AL wild-card spot; Astros get AL home-field edge | Federal News Network

-HOUSTON (AP) — Drew Rasmussen pitched seven effective innings and the Tampa Bay Rays clinched a playoff spot for the fourth straight season, beating the Houston Astros 7-3 on Friday night.
+Rasmussen pitched seven effective innings and the Rays clinched a playoff spot for the fourth straight season, posing on the field for a team picture after beating Houston 7-3.
+Despite the loss, the Astros wound up with home-field advantage throughout the AL playoffs.

-The Rays (86-71) began the day in the third and final AL wild-card spot, trailing Toronto and Seattle.

-Tampa Bay extended the longest postseason streak in franchise history and earned a playoff spot for the eighth time, all since 2008.
-The Rays have never...

 READ MORE

-HOUSTON (AP) — Drew Rasmussen pitched seven effective innings and the Tampa Bay Rays clinched a playoff spot for the fourth straight season, beating the Houston Astros 7-3 on Friday night.
+Rasmussen pitched seven effective innings and the Rays clinched a playoff spot for the fourth straight season, posing on the field for a team picture after beating Houston 7-3.
+Despite the loss, the Astros wound up with home-field advantage throughout the AL playoffs.

-The Rays (86-71) began the day in the third and final AL wild-card spot, trailing Toronto and Seattle.
+The Rays (86-71) began the day in the third and final AL wild-card slot, trailing Toronto and Seattle.

 Tampa Bay extended the longest postseason streak in franchise history and earned a playoff spot for the eighth time, all since 2008.
 The Rays have never won the World Series.

+“They’ve withstood some bad news and some bad performances, but they’ve come out on top with some really good performances to stay afloat here,” Rays manager Kevin Cash said.
+“It feels like right now, we’re coming into our own a little bit.
+These guys are still young, and we’re getting a taste of some really cool stuff.”

-Despite the loss, Houston (102-55) clinched home-field advantage throughout the AL playoffs.
-The New York Yankees lost earlier in the day, ensuring the Astros will host any AL series — only the Los Angeles Dodgers have a better record than Houston.
+Houston (102-55) was assured home-field advantage throughout the AL playoffs when the New York Yankees lost earlier in the day.
+Only the Los Angeles Dodgers have a better record than the Astros.

+“It’s hard to celebrate when you feel the pain of losing,” Astros manager Dusty Baker said.
+“We’ll worry about that later.”

-Rasmussen (11-7) held Houston to two runs and five hits.
-The in seven innings.
+Rasmussen (11-7) held Houston to two runs and five hits in seven innings.
 He entered Friday riding a three-game losing streak, the longest of his career.

+“I had a really bad outing against these guys the other day, so to be able to come back and attack the strike zone like I know how to and get quick outs and allow the defense to play was absolutely incredible,” Rasmussen said.
+“There’s a lot of excitement going into the postseason now, and we’re officially in.”

 Yandy Díaz doubled and singled twice, driving in two runs and scoring two.
 Taylor Walls homered and scored twice for the Rays.